idt12312/ENBLE/bridge_server/README.md

 # ENBLE Bridge Server

 This program is a bridge between ENBLE and [**ThingsBooard**](https://thingsboard.io/) as a sample code to utilize ENBLE.
-This listens BLE advertise packets from ENBLEs and sends data to a ThingsBoard server.
+It listens BLE advertise packets from ENBLEs and sends data to a ThingsBoard server.
 Using ThingsBoard enables you to collect and visualize measured data.

 ![](../doc/enble_system.svg)